On the Consistency of Ordinal Regression Methods: Introduction

 \subsection{Full and conditional risk}

 The above definition of Fisher consistency is often replaced by a point-wise version that is easier to verify in practice.
-A key ingredient of this characterization are the notions of \emph{conditional risk} and \emph{surrogate conditional risk} that we will now define.
-These are denoted by $L$ and $A$ respectively, and for $\alpha \in \mathcal{S}$ and $p \in \Delta^k$ are defined by
+Two key ingredients of this characterization are the notions of \emph{conditional risk} and \emph{surrogate conditional risk} that we will now define.
+These are denoted by $L$ and $A$ respectively, and defined for any $\alpha \in \mathcal{S}$, $p \in \Delta^k$ by

 The full and conditional risk are then related by the equations

 where $\eta: \mathcal{X} \to \Delta^k$ is the vector of conditional probabilities given by $\eta_i(x) = P(y=i|X=x)$.
 As for the full risk, we will denote by $L^*$, $A^*$ the infimum of its value for a given $p \in \Delta^k$, i.e.,